© National Pork Board, USA

 Pigs should receive a balanced diet, with feeding ingredients not being too fine or coarse.

-Diarrhoea, vomiting, constipation, hard dry dung with mucus, bloody dung, belly pain, pigs not wanting to eat or eating excessively but not gaining weight, are all signs that a pig may be suffering from digestive problems.
+There are various signs that a pig may be suffering from digestive problems: diarrhoea, vomiting, constipation, hard dry dung with mucus, bloody dung, belly pain, pigs not wanting to eat or eating excessively but not gaining weight.

-Abdominal pain may be caused by stomach ulcers, organ displacement, constipation and some diseases, such as African swine disease.
+Abdominal pain in pigs may be caused by stomach ulcers, organ displacement, constipation and some diseases, such as African swine disease.
 Stomach ulcers may develop for various reasons....more

 Diarrhoea is a serious problem that can result in the death of pigs if left untreated.
 Farmers should look for signs of diarrhoea, such as loose dung that is pasty to watery, before cleaning a house....more